ErieBearsOS/eriebearsos.github.io/_pages/faqs.md

 ### Why the Erie Bears?

-1. [Grizzly Bears][3] is a cool card
+1. [Grizzly Bears][3] is a really cool card.
 2. Bears, both Brown and Black, are local to the area.
+3. No other card seemed quite as fitting to the area.
-One of our members has tons of stories of frustration entirely caused by these fuzzy things.
+4. One of our members has many stories of frustration caused entirely by bears around his house.
-3. No other card seemed fitting to the area.

 [1]: https://sentineloldschoolmtg.com/atlantic-93-94/ "Atlantic 93/94 Magic Rules"
 [2]: https://sites.google.com/view/philadelphiaos/articles-reports/balance-2020-tos-report "A recent example, $1069 to the APEDF, which one of our members played in"